Missouri & Illinois Trucking Accident Lawyers

 Texting and Driving

 In October, 2010, federal regulations went into place prohibiting the driver of a commercial truck from texting while behind the wheel.
-These regulations were enacted after the Department of Transportation’s Federal Motor Carrier Safety Administration concluded that texting while driving poses as danger to society.
-One study found that texting drivers take their eyes off the road for about a 4.6 seconds during a six-second period.
-This translates into drivers travelling more than a football field length if travelling at 55 mph without their eyes on the road.
+These regulations were enacted after the Department of Transportation’s Federal Motor Carrier Safety Administration concluded that texting while driving poses a danger to society.
+One study found that texting drivers take their eyes off the road for about 4.6 seconds during a six-second period.
+This translates into drivers traveling more than a football field length at 55 mph speed without their eyes on the road.